navFooh/web-project-template/README.md

 It also includes the [GreenSock](http://greensock.com/) libraries for animation and [Hammer.js](http://hammerjs.github.io/) for supporting touch.

-To wrap it all up, [Grunt](http://gruntjs.com/) handles all the compilation tasks.
+To wrap it up, [Grunt](http://gruntjs.com/) handles all the compilation tasks.

 ## Installation
 To get started, the vendor tools need to be installed.
 If you haven't already, make sure you have